 His military awards and combat decorations include the Legion of Merit, the Bronze Star and Air Medal.

 Rob is married to the former Candy Smith.
-They have five children, including three sons serving in the military (one active US Navy, one a former US Army guardsman, one active US Air Force), and five grandchildren.
+They have five children, including three sons serving in the military (one former US Navy, one former US Army guardsman, one active US Air Force), and five grandchildren.
 They are members of the First Baptist Church, Covington Louisiana.